-“I am completely in love with the PLE degree and I love every professor and class with it”
+"I am completely in love with the Politics, Law and Economics (PLE) degree and I love every professor and class with it"

 The rain outside made it seem later than it actually was.
 Things were slow at university and the majority of classes were beginning to let out.
 We were also in the middle of a jam-packed tests and projects period and deadlines were soon approaching.
 Some students were showing signs of wear and you could clearly see people beginning to stress.
 Many students were ready to retire to their beds after a long day, seeming as if the rain and a mix of doubt had killed the motor that has kept them going this long.
 However, for Natalia, this wasn’t the case.

-I waited for her after class as I had invited her for a quick catch-up on university and the PLE course.
+I waited for her after class as I had invited her for a quick catch-up on university and the Politics, Law and Economics (PLE) course.
 She walked over in a proud, confident manner.
 Her motor had not died.
 She was even ready to get back to work as soon as my interview was over.
 I greeted her and we sat down.
 After the formalities, I began the interview:

 What do you like about IE University?